DavidLabett/RAG-CLI-Tool/plan.md

    - ✅ Display latest RAG sources and chunks as tree structure
    - ✅ RagResultService to store latest search results
-   - ✅ QueryCommand and RagChatService store results after each query
+   - ✅ RagChatService stores results after each query
    - ✅ Tree visualization with documents and chunks
    - ✅ Color-coded chunks by relevance score
    - ✅ Chunk previews and relevance scores